 Payment of lunch is expected at the time of purchase.
-A student may borrow up to 3 lunch purchases.
-Student accounts that have more than 3 outstanding lunch charges will not be denied lunch, but will have limited choices to purchase.
 Negative balance reports are sent home at least every two weeks and students are discretely advised at the time of the purchase of low balances.

 2017-2018 Free and Reduced Price Meal Application - If you feel your child may be eligible for meal benefits, please fill out an application (one per household).
 If you have received a letter stating your child has qualified for meal benefits as a result of Direct Certification, you do not need to fill out an application.